 The Chair explains the procedures and introduces the participants.
 The Chair also explains the expectations of participation and the expectations of conduct during the hearing.
-If at any time during the hearing these expectations are not met, the Chair has the right to ask this person to leave the hearing and may be subject to removal by campus authorities.
+If at any time during the hearing these expectations are not met, the Chair has the right to ask this person to leave the hearing.